Pontiac Firebird (third generation): 1989

 Pontiac sub-contracted the job of engineering the TTA engine modifications to PAS.
 The narrow engine bay of the Trans Am required the use of different cylinder heads, which happened to have better flow characteristics than the old Buick heads.
 Special stainless steel headers were made specifically for the project as well.
 The heads, headers, along with more refined tuning of the boost and fuel curves, all added up to a more powerful package than the older Buicks.
 PAS was also in charge of testing and assembling the engines.
-Most TTA's came with T-tops and leather interior, but there were also hardtops and cloth-interior cars.
+Most TTAs came with T-tops and leather interior, but there were also hardtops and cloth-interior cars.
 And every TTA had an automatic transmission – the TH200-4R, equipped with overdrive and a torque converter clutch.
 The three actual pace cars were randomly selected from the production run, and sent to Indianapolis to pace the race.
 Thus, the pace car replicas were closer to the actual pace cars than any replica previously offered; the only difference between the replicas and the three actual pace cars was the addition of strobe lights and safety equipment to the latter.
 In addition, the TTA was relatively economical to drive; it returned 24 mpg on the highway, while the only cars (besides the Lotus Esprit Turbo SE) that could approach its performance at the time (Ferraris, Lamborghinis, etc.) were far more costly, and providing only around 10 to 12 mpg.
 As has been proven to be the case in subsequent years, relying on a small engine for cruising, and a turbocharger for power, provides an exciting driving experience while returning impressive fuel mileage.

 The rarest 20th Anniversary Turbo Trans Ams are the hardtops and convertibles.
 Only 40 hardtops were made.
-Only three convertible TTA's were built by ASC, one of which was bought by the president of PAS, with the other two falling into private hands.
+Only three convertible TTAs were built by ASC, one of which was bought by the president of PAS, with the other two falling into private hands.
 Only two are generally known to exist, however, as the ASC order log shows records for only two TTA convertibles.
-The five test TTA's, because they were for pre-production use, were pulled off of the assembly line without regard to color, and therefore were not necessarily white.
-At least two of these test cars were sold to private individuals, so there are at least two extremely rare, non-white, factory TTA's in existence; in fact, one is known to be red.
+The five test TTAs, because they were for pre-production use, were pulled off of the assembly line without regard to color, and therefore were not necessarily white.
+At least two of these test cars were sold to private individuals, so there are at least two extremely rare, non-white, factory TTAs in existence; in fact, one is known to be red.